josiahdevine/personal-finance-dashboard/CASE_SENSITIVITY.md

 2. Prefer lowercase for directory names
 3. For new components, update the imports to use the bridge immediately
 4. When refactoring, consider moving components to a case-consistent structure
+5. Ensure all JS configuration files use ES module syntax

 ## Adding to an Existing Project